CharlesCNorton/Symmetry-Breaking-Bifurcation-Theorem/README.md

 ![Epsilon constant](https://latex.codecogs.com/svg.image?\bg{white}\varepsilon\text{is%20a%20small%20positive%20constant%20(typically%20between%200.01%20and%200.1)%20to%20ensure%20smoothness%20near%20the%20bifurcation%20threshold%20(t_c).})

-### Role of the Small Positive Constant \( \varepsilon \)
+### Role of the Small Positive Constant ε

-The small positive constant \( \varepsilon \) serves a crucial role in ensuring the mathematical stability and smoothness of the bifurcation equation, particularly near the critical threshold \( t_c \).
-Without \( \varepsilon \), the bifurcation equation risks encountering singularities or undefined behavior due to the nature of the fractional exponents and logarithmic terms in the expression.
+The small positive constant ε serves a crucial role in ensuring the mathematical stability and smoothness of the bifurcation equation, particularly near the critical threshold \( t_c \).
+Without ε, the bifurcation equation risks encountering singularities or undefined behavior due to the nature of the fractional exponents and logarithmic terms in the expression.

 To understand why, consider the bifurcation equation: